 3. Be Realistic

 You have set specific goals and the time you want to achieve them.
 Now, pause and ask yourself if these are realistic.
 You need to remember that you should set sensible expectations.

 You also have to prepare for setbacks.
-As in any journey, you encounter forks in the road.
+As in any journey, you encounter forks on the road.
 There will also be potholes, rocky paths, and the occasional storm or two.
 In your career, know that there will be factors that will be beyond your control.
-For example, you set a target to be top car salesperson of the year by selling 50 cars a month.
+For example, you set a target to be the top car salesperson of the year by selling 50 cars a month.
 However, this won’t be realistic if you only have 20 cars in your inventory.